Why is this medication prescribed?

 The automatic injection device has an electronic voice system that provides step by step directions for use in an emergency.
 The person who is injecting naloxone for you can follow these directions, but he or she should know that it is not necessary to wait for the voice system to finish one direction before beginning the next step.
 Also, at times the voice system may not work and the person may not hear the directions.
 However, the device will still work and will inject the medication even if the voice system is not working.

 Symptoms of an opioid overdose include excessive sleepiness; not awakening when spoken to in a loud voice or when the middle of your chest is rubbed firmly; shallow or stopped breathing; or small pupils (black circles in the center of the eyes).
-If someone sees that you are experiencing these symptoms, he or she should call 911 immediately.
-After calling for emergency medical help, the person should use the automatic injection device to inject naloxone into the muscle or under the skin of your thigh.
+If someone sees that you are experiencing these symptoms, he or she should give you your first dose of naloxone into the muscle or under the skin of your thigh.
 The medication may be injected through your clothing if necessary in an emergency.
-After injecting naloxone, the person should stay with you and watch you closely until emergency medical help arrives.
+After injecting naloxone, the person should call 911 immediately and then stay with you and watch you closely until emergency medical help arrives.
 Your symptoms may return within a few minutes after you receive a naloxone injection.
 If your symptoms return, the person should use a new automatic injection device to give you another dose of naloxone.
-Additional injections may be given every 2 to 3 minutes if symptoms return before medical help arrives.
+Additional injections may be given every 2-3 minutes if symptoms return before medical help arrives.

 Each prefilled automatic injection device should be used only once and then should be discarded.
 Do not try to replace the red safety guard on the auto-injection device after you remove it, even if you did not inject the medication.
 Instead, replace the used device in the outer case before discarding.
 Ask your doctor or pharmacist how to safely dispose of used injection devices.